audreyadora/svbop/README.md

-# 🎵 svquence.ui
+# 🎵 SVQuence.UI

-svquence.ui is a comprehensive?
+SVQuence.UI is a comprehensive?
 Svelte library designed for creating rich, interactive automation UIs for music 🎶, media editing applications 🎬, automation tools 🛠️ or other applications doing timey stuff ⏱️.
 It provides a suite of flexible components that let you build a customizable timeline-based interface, including an editable grid for sequencer applications, a timeline player 📟, drag-and-drop timeline sections, and a powerful node editor 💡.

 ## 🧩 Components